The Virginia Ultimate Road Trip: 7 Days in American History

 Here’s the thing about Williamsburg, it is huge and more than you can do in a day.
 Wander the streets, get a feel for the layout of the town, admire the houses from the outside.
 You could even hire a buggy to take you around.
 There are places you can only get in with a ticket – we will do that another day – so prepare the kids that they won’t be able to perhaps do what other people are doing.

 The modern-day town of Williamsburg is right there at the Colonial Williamsburg.
 You will see the houses, restaurants, and shops for “regular people” only blocks from the historic portion.
-Without rushing around to get the most from your one-day ticket to Williamsburg, you now have time to do some of this.
+Without rushing around to get the most from your one-day ticket to Williamsburg, you now have time to wander the historic town at your speed.
 For fun!
-You will have time to experience Williamsburg with kids on another day.
+You will have time to experience Williamsburg with kids on your ticketed day.

 Day 4 – Jamestown, Donuts, and Play Time